Measurement What Counts How are we doing in this climate-fight thing? We have plenty of ways to measure.

 Can Ticks Invade Canada Faster?
 Some North American tick species seem to be expanding northward more quickly than their physiological cold tolerance allows.
 A new paper proposes an explanation.

-Measurement A Month Where Fossil Fuels Fell Behind "Non-carbon" sources supplied more than half of US electrical power in March
+Hope A Month Where Fossil Fuels Fell Behind "Non-carbon" sources supplied more than half of US electrical power in March

 Food Mycelial Proteins: A Little Like Mae West In a world where the environmental footprint of foods is important, mycelial proteins gain market acceptance.